osca-makurdi/first-timers-lab/README.md

 git checkout -b YOUR-BRANCH-NAME
 ```
 Your branch name should be short and descriptive and also, the maintaner might have a convention for naming branches.
 Which is why, you must have gone through the `CONTRIBUTING.md` file at the beginning.
+# STEP 4 - MAKE YOUR CHANGES
+1. Open the README.md file
+2. Goto the Team section
+3. **Add your name in the list**

+After Successfully adding your details.
+Open up your terminal and add the following commands
+# Team